Articles on: Layers

 Sync Dialogue and Icon

-βœ… TIP: If your Info Layers settings are ever out-of-sync, a blue triangle with an exclamation mark, ⚠️, will appear next to Info Layers in your Layers sidebar that you can tap anytime to sync your settings.
+✅ TIP: If your Info Layers settings are ever out of sync, a blue triangle with an exclamation mark, ⚠️, will appear next to Info Layers in your Layers sidebar.
+Tap it anytime to sync your settings.

 How to Duplicate and Edit Info Layers

-Because Info Layers are regenerated for each new script revision or whenever their settings are adjusted, they aren't editable by default.
-However, it is still possible to edit an Info Layer by making a duplicate of it!
+Because Info Layers are regenerated for each new script revision (or whenever their settings are adjusted), they aren't editable by default.
+To edit one, duplicate it first — duplication creates an editable copy of the Info Layer's annotations, including their placements and appearance.

-1. Next to each Info Layer is an icon of a boxed plus sign, [ + ].
-Tap this to begin duplicating the layer.
+1. Next to each Info Layer is a boxed plus icon, [ + ].
+Tap it to begin duplicating;

-1. You'll then be prompted to Copy Info Layer with a note that "this will duplicate the selected layer and convert the data into editable annotations."
-Tap Yes to copy the layer.
+2. You'll be prompted to Copy Info Layer, with a note that "this will duplicate the selected layer and convert the data into editable annotations."
+Tap Yes;

 Duplicating an Info Layer

-1. The duplicated Info Layer will then be added to My Layers as your current active layer, and the original automatically generated version Info Layer will then be toggled off.
+1. The duplicated Info Layer appears in My Layers as your active layer, and the auto-generated version is toggled off;

 Duplicated Info Layer